jsdclxvi/Reforestation/README.md

-## Why was it called the dark ages?
-Because of all the knights.
+## Did you hear about the runner who was criticized?
+He just took it in stride